Volary: 19th century

-In 1871 Volary was promoted by Emperor Franz Joseph I to a town and its coat of arms was confirmed.
-In 1873 a state vocational school for woodworking was opened.
-On 3 November 1874, Judicial District Volary was formed and brought the town to the seat of a district court.
-In 1879 a brewery was built, as well as numerous wood processing companies and sawmills and a bicycle chain factory were in the second half of the 19th century in the town founded.
-The State College for woodworking moved in 1894 a newly constructed school building.
-1899 Volary received a rail connection in the course of the extension of the railway line Číčenice-Prachatice.
-In the same year the railway Lenora-Volary went into operation, the section between Lenora and Vimperk was inaugurated in 1900.
-Ten years later, the rail link was extended to the Bavarian Haidmühle.
-Until the founding of Czechoslovakia, the town was part of Austria-Hungary.
-During the First Republic an increasing influx of Czechs took place.

 Volary Death March

+From 1938 to 1945, the town was occupied by Germany.

 The "Volary Death March" involved more than 1,300 Jewish women over the course of over 800 km and 106 days and nights.
-On 20 January 1945, around 1,000 female Jewish prisoners were evacuated from a camp at Schlesiersee in Western Poland.
+On 20 January 1945, around 1,000 female Jewish prisoners were evacuated from a subcamp of the Gross-Rosen concentration camp in Sława in western Poland.
 The women and girls had been sent there from Auschwitz-Birkenau a few months earlier, in order to dig anti-tank trenches to slow the Red Army's advance.
 More than a thousand others had to march southwest toward Germany.
-As they passed more camps, such the one at Grünberg, more women had to join the death march.
+As they passed more camps, such the one at Zielona Góra, more women had to join the death march.

-After the addition of about 300 inmates from Grünberg, on 29 January 1945 approximately 1,350 women set off for a 106-day-long march.
+After the addition of about 300 inmates from Zielona Góra, on 29 January 1945 approximately 1,350 women set off for a 106-day-long march.
 By 6 March 1945, the 1,350 women had been reduced to 621.
 The remaining prisoners arrived at the Helmbrechts camp in Germany.
 The women received almost no food, and no medical treatment.

 The women were forced onwards, until those who were still standing made it to Volary in Czechoslovakia on 5 May 1945.
 There, American forces liberated the women.
 Of the 1,350 forced on the death march, only 118 were still living.
 Those who were alive were in terrible condition; although the Americans took them to an improvised hospital, twenty-six died within days.
 17 victims of the death march were buried in a mass grave near Volary, another eight women died in a nearby military hospital.

 Post-war events

 Following the end of World War II, the town was returned to Czechoslovakia.
-As of March 1946, the German population were expelled due to the Beneš decrees.
+As of March 1946, the German population was expelled due to the Beneš decrees.

 In 1961, the municipalities of Chlum and Mlynářovice were incorporated into Volary.

 Demographics

 Transport

+The I/39 road from Český Krumlov to Vimperk runs through the town.

-Through Volary the state road I/39 leads between Vimperk and Horni Planá, which branches off to Prachatice from the centre in the road II/141.
-The town lies on the railway lines Číčenice–Haidmühle and Strakonice–Volary.
+Volary is located on the railway lines Číčenice–Haidmühle and Strakonice–Volary.